orbisgis/h2gis/docs/dev/ST_NumPoints.md

 ### Description

-Returns the Geometry's point number.
+Returns the number of points in `geom`.

 {% include sfs-1-2-1.html %}